 How should universities change to adapt to the learning needs of the 21st century?

-Since starting my MEd in Higher Education, I’ve begun to adopt a systems-driven lens to understand universities and the forces that drive or impede change.
+I’ve begun to adopt a systems-driven lens to understand universities and the forces that drive or impede change.
 The concept of isomorphism comes from the field of sociology, and looks at the forces that drive organizations to be similar to one another in process or structure.
 There are three main types: coercive (external pressure from laws, regulations, social norms or customer expectations), mimetic (imitating best practices of successful organizations, in this case, top-tier universities) and normative (internal pressure from groups ‘within the ivory tower’).

 Universities are in the unfortunate position of being susceptible to all three types of isomorphism.
 When we think about adaptation and change, we need to look at evolving systems in and around universities as well.
 This could include international ranking systems, quality assurance and accreditation mechanisms, faculty employment and tenure, student (and parent) expectations surrounding higher education and relationships with corporate/industry leaders.